PaperMC/velocitypowered.com/docs/deployment/security.md

 ## Operating System Firewalls

 When properly configured, using the firewall facilities provided by your server's operating system is a highly effective way to protect your servers.
+The Velocity project **strongly recommends the use of a firewall**.

 Instructions for your operating system may vary.
 Solutions for major server OSes include: